padicao2010/LoveCoroutine/README.md

 all waitTime will be waken up in the specific time, all tasks waiting for a signal will be waken up by that signal.

 In one frame, if a task call waitNextFrame before LoveCoroutine.update, the task will be waken up in the same frame.
+If a task call waitTime before LoveCoroutine.update, the task will skil one frame.

 For signal, one signal will wake up all tasks in the same frame, no matter they call waitSignal before or after the sending time.